sneakyx/egroupwareserver_extended/README.md

 	--name egroupware-xxx \
 	-p 4321:80 \
 	-v /home/egroupware/xxx/data:/var/lib/egroupware \
+	-e SUBFOLDER=/egroupware \
 	--link mysql-egroupware-xxx:mysql \
 	sneaky/egroupware-extended

--> Please replace xxx with Your favourite name and 4321 with the port projected for using.
-If You don't want to map the port, just leave the line "-p 4321:80"<-
+-> Please replace xxx with Your favourite name and 4321 with the port projected for using.<- -> The SUBFOLDER variable is optional, if You leave it, the login address is without subfolder!<-

 # 3. Setup
 ## 3.1 Egroupware